ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Outdoor Dataset

-To assess the mapping robot's data collection capability and verify the compatibility of the collected data with SLAM algorithms, we conducted an outdoor experiment on the ShanghaiTech University campus.
-The experiment involved collecting data along a predefined route and running SLAM algorithms on the collected data.
+To assess the mapping robot's data acquisition capability and verify the compatibility of the collected data with SLAM algorithms, we conducted an outdoor experiment on the ShanghaiTech University campus.
+The experiment involved collecting data along a predefined route and then running SLAM algorithms on the collected data.